tsohil/jQuery-Form-Validator/README.md

 The goal of this project is to create a feature rich jQuery plugin used for validating form data and that keeps the HTML code clean from javascript logic.
-Even though the plugin has **a wide range of validation functions** it's designed to consume the least amount bandwidth as possible (which makes it very suitable for **mobile websites**).
+Even though the plugin has **a wide range of validation functions** it's designed to consume the least amount of bandwidth as possible (which makes it very suitable for **mobile websites**).
 This is achieved by grouping together functions in "modules", making it possible for the programmer to load **only those functions that's needed** to validate a particular form.